DilipReddy57/Annotix/CONTRIBUTING.md

 - [ ] Documentation updated
 - [ ] No sensitive data exposed
 - [ ] Changes are backwards compatible
+- [ ] New agents follow existing patterns
+- [ ] API changes are documented

+## 🔐 Security

+- Never commit API keys or secrets
+- Use environment variables for configuration
+- Report security vulnerabilities privately

 ---